Getting Started with Mesa

 Building Behaviors

 Each archetype can have multiple behaviors.
-A behavior is a visual graph that runs once per simulation step.
+A behavior is a visual graph that starts with a Trigger node — either On Init (runs once when the agent is created) or On Step (runs every model tick).
 Click Add Behavior to create one, then build logic using nodes.

-Common first behavior: connect Entry → Moveto make agents walk randomly.
+Common first behavior: connect Trigger (On Step) → Move to make agents walk randomly.

 Running Your Model